microsoft/azurelinux/toolkit/docs/building/building.md

 ## **Building in Stages**

-The following section run through a build one step at a time, briefly explaining the purpose. `Make` will generally automate this flow if given an image target, however building in stages can be useful for debugging and assists in understanding the build process.
+The following sections run through a build one step at a time, briefly explaining the purpose. `Make` will generally automate this flow if given an image target, however building in stages can be useful for debugging and assists in understanding the build process.

 ## **Install Prerequisites**